CSC207-UofT/course-project-group-039-foodies/phase0/progress_report.md

 * #### TASKS DONE:
   * Came up with the project idea, contributed to design discussion.
   * Implemented the User Class and test cases, partial implementation of PreferenceBook.
   * Created and organized Gdoc for project planning.

 * #### NEXT STEPS:
+  * Would like to work on the data analysis for user recommendations.
+  * Would also like to work on more filter classes (ethnicity, prep time/difficulty).

 ### MARK